ashfurrow/blog/source/blog/2016-05-30-dropping-dropbox.html.markdown

 ## Overview

 Okay, so BitTorrent Sync is a service that runs on computers and synchronizes files across them using BitTorrent.
 Cool.
-Their site isn't clear on this, but you [need to buy a license](https://getsync.com/features#compare) to sync across multiple devices.
-It's $40/year, but has a 30-day trial (that they only tell you about after you download the app).
-Yeah, documentation needs some work.
+All of the posts I read on setting up BitTorrent Sync on a server used features available only with a [purchased license at at $40/year](https://getsync.com/features#compare), with a 30-day trial.
+This actually _introduces_ security problems when used with all the setup instructions I've found; one of my two recommendations in this post is to _not_ use these features on your server.
+I'll get to that later.

 BitTorrent Sync is a really impressive service that provides a _tonne_ of awesome features.
 I'm probably not going to use most of them, but crucially, it provides secure syncing of files across computers and smartphones.